Dependency injection

 Copied!

-Here the Symfony container sees a dependency to UserRepository when scanning __construct() of the UserController.
-Since autowiring is enabled by default (more on that below), an instance of the UserRepository is created and provided when the controller is created.
-The example uses constructor property promotion and sets the property readonly, so it can not be written a second time.
+The symfony container setup process will now see UserRepository as a dependency of UserController when scanning its __construct() method.
+Since autowiring is enabled by default (more on that below), an instance of the UserRepository is created and provided to __construct() when the controller is created.
+The instance is set as a class property using constructor property promotion and the property is declared readonly.

 Method injection